Nancheng Subdistrict, Dongguan

 Nancheng Subdistrict is a subdistrict of Guangdong Province, China.
 It is under the administration of Dongguan city.

 Transportation

 There is a bus service from Nancheng Subdistrict to Shenzhen Bao'an International Airport in Shenzhen.

 Education

-International School of Dongguan is located in Nancheng District.
+The International School of Dongguan is located in Nancheng District.

 Economy

 Several prominent international enterprises, including Walmart, Nokia, Nestle, have established operations in Nancheng.
 Among them, 12 feature in the list of the world's largest 500 enterprises.

 Domestic Enterprises

 Nancheng is also home to 13 national high-tech enterprises like Dongguan Anwell Digital Machinery Co., Ltd., Dongguan Land Dragon Paper Industries Co., Ltd., and Dongguan Shengyi Copper Clad laminate Co., Ltd. Additionally, there is a provincial-level innovative pilot enterprise and 26 provincial high-tech enterprises located in Nancheng, emphasizing its significance as a hub for global enterprise operations.